 The voices out back rose again, and Jay jumped, not realizing till now they had fallen still.

-“Ain him I worry about,” Miss Celia was saying, “He gone come, or he ain, worry or no.” She sighed.
-“But you know I ain teach no lesson in a while.
-Ain much extra coming in these days, and the land tax…it come due next month.”
+“Ain’t him I worry about,” Miss Celia was saying, “He gone come, or he ain’t, worry or not.”
+She sighed.
+“But you know I haven’t given lessons in months.
+Not much extra coming in these days, and the land tax…it comes due next month.”

 He could see them through the back window, leaning against the porch rail and staring out at the river.
 It was an intimate scene, one he felt even more out of place witnessing.

 Cee sighed again, somehow more heavily than before.
 “Don’t know why I tell you this.
-I get the money someways, so don’t worry none about me.”
+I’ll get the money some ways, so don’t worry none about me.”

 “I won’t.
 Where’s Gator off to?”